Understanding the Benefits of Health Savings Accounts: A Comprehensive Guide

 Then 10, 20, or even 30 years later, you can reimburse yourself tax-free from the HSA using that stored receipt.

 In the meantime, the funds may have compounded significantly.
+This strategy effectively turns your HSA into:

-a stealth retirement account
+A stealth retirement account.

-a tax-free emergency reserve
+A tax-free emergency reserve.

-a long-term healthcare funding strategy
+A long-term healthcare funding strategy.

 What Happens If You Use HSA Funds for Non-Medical Expenses?